 The vegan shakes aren’t Elevation Burger’s first foray into plant-based alternatives.
 In late 2019, FAT Brands, the parent company of both Fatburger and Elevation Burger, decided to take a slice of the dairy-free market.
 They launched Daiya Cheddar-Style Cheese Alternative at all Fatburger locations, and then made the same move at Elevation Burger.
-In addition to Daiya Cheddar-Style, Elevation Burger added the plant-based Impossible Burger to their menu.
+In addition to Daiya Cheddar-Style, Elevation Burger added the plant-based Impossible Burger to their menu, and they’ve also added Udi’s gluten-free buns.

 These new options have opened most of their menu up for dairy-free consumers, despite what their guide might say.
 Elevation Burger provides a very detailed nutritional booklet with ingredients and dairy-free, gluten-free, vegan, and paleo labels.
 Unfortunately, their labeling isn’t completely correct.
 They sometimes label vegan but not dairy-free, and omitted dairy-free labels on some items that just contained wheat, some containing just meat, and some items just containing eggs.
 If you confuse eggs with dairy, you’re not alone – so do the nutritionists at Elevation Burger!
 See this post: Are Eggs Dairy?

 We deciphered their menu using the ingredients and allergen information for a more accurate dairy-free listing.
 I’ve also included notes and recommendations for other top allergens and dietary concerns.
 But as always, verify before you order!
 This is for general guidance and should not replace your own due diligence.
 And kindly let us know in the comments if you believe any information has changed.

 Elevation Burger Dairy-Free Menu Items + Other Allergen Info*

 - Burgers – The Single, Double, Vertigo, and Paleo Burgers are dairy-free and egg-free as ordered.
 You can order the Elevation, BBQ Bacon, Fiery Sunrise, and Mushroom Swiss Burgers dairy-free if you omit the cheese or ask for a Daiya cheese substitution, but these all contain egg.